 - is enjoyable and raises aspirations – our highly engaging lessons make students want to learn, and enables students to reach their potential.

-- promotes spiritual, moral, social and cultural development (referred to by Ofsted as SMSC) – our students develop their character and knowledge of the world around them.
+- promotes spiritual, moral, social and cultural development – our students develop their character and knowledge of the world around them.